 DFID put out to tender funding for a project to improve Water, Sanitation and Hygiene (WASH) in specific countries including Pakistan and Bangladesh.
-They encouraged a public-private consortium model to partner and bid for the funding to improve the impact of the programmes.
+They encouraged a public-private consortium model to partner and bid for the funding to improve the impact of the development programmes.

 Lifebuoy runs one of the world’s largest handwashing behaviour change programmes and has a proven track record with changing handwashing behaviours through our evidence based model.
-With our experience, expertise and our public goal – to change the hygiene behavior of one billion consumers – we were in a discussion with a number of NGOs interested in forming a partnership.
+With our experience, expertise and our public goal – to change the hygiene behavior of one billion consumers – we were in a discussion with a number of NGOs interested in forming a development public-private partnership.
 While we have partnered with organisations before, this was a first of a kind consortium for Lifebuoy.
 From there, Lifebuoy developed a joint bid with Plan International, a NGO focused on driving positive change in children’s lives, and WaterAid, a NGO that transforms lives by improving access to safe water, hygiene and sanitation.
 Both these organisations build in strong community outreach and government relationships

 What does the partnership aim to achieve ?